tchannagiri/DSBplot/README.md

 All the biological repeats must, of course, use the same reference sequences.
 For example the four "Sense, 2-DSB" experiments use the `2DSB_R1_sense.fa` reference sequence.

-The output will be a bunch to tables in TSV (tab-separated value) format.
-The most important files are located in the subdirectoreis `4_graph` and `5_histogram`, which are the data used for plotting the graphs and histograms, although other intermediate preprocessing files are stored in other files.
+The output will be a collection of tables in TSV (tab-separated value) format.
+The most important files are located in the subdirectories `4_graph` and `5_histogram`, which are the data used for plotting the graphs and histograms.
+Other intermediate preprocessing files are stored in other files.

-EXPLAIN WITH/WITHOUT SUBST??
-MAYBE AT THE PLOTTING.

 For more information about the parameters, use `python preprocess.py --help` and see section [`preprocess.py`](#preprocesspy).

-### Comparisons<a name="tutcomparison"></a>
+### Tutorial: Comparisons

 The [comparison](#comparisonpy) pipline is used to combine two outputs of the [preprocessing](#preprocesspy) command for plotting [comparison graphs](#XX).
 The following are examples: